 That they have been chosen to reach for the sky

 Like many of you, it is my practice to prepare for the day with quiet meditation and prayer.
 It was during such a time that I heard the words ‘you are a woman’ within my spirit.
 At the time, I had no idea of the relevance of that statement; but thought its interpretation must be a mystery well beyond female gender.
 Surely, there must be some deep meaning in those words.
 After all, they came during a time of meditation and prayer.
-But what could it be and why were those words given in the late summer of 2016?
+But what could it be and why were those words given now?
 I had no idea, and tucked the words away in my memory to reflect on them at another time.